 Organic labelling

-When shopping, look out for products which have the USDA organic seal.
-Products made outside the US may have a different seal, such as. the European organic stamp (which looks like a leaf) or the British Soil Association stamp.
-This stamp is present on all Erbology products and means that they have been checked and certified to be organic by this UK-based independent body.
+When shopping, look out for products which have an organic seal, such as the Soil Association logo.
+This stamp is present on all Erbology products and means that they have been checked and certified to be organic by this independent body.

 So, now we know what to look for, why should we go organic?